Mechs vs. Minions: Campaign

 Players play Mechs vs. Minions in a series of campaigns.
 In some campaigns, players have to protect a bomb from minions.
 In others, it is to escape a lava wall, or defeat the boss.

 Reception

 Mech vs. Minions was overall received positively.
 The game is praised for the creative combination of programming gameplay and cooperative play.
 It is also praised for the high product value compare to its price.
 However, the game is criticized for its low replayability, when players stop after finishing all campaigns.
-Riot has sinced launch a page for players to create and share their own Mech vs Minions campaigns.
+Riot has since launched a page for players to create and share their own Mech vs Minions campaigns.